jakobyousrii/seaparadise/README.md

 # Seaparadise App

-<p>I've made this portfolio page completely in React.js, where I've used custom hooks, basic Form validation, GET and POST requests to a
+<p>I've made this portfolio page completely in React.js, where I've used custom hooks, Redux, basic Form validation, GET and POST requests to a
 dummy database created in Firebase and it's completely responsive.</p>